FrankVan1982/FrankVan1982.github.io/_posts/2024-04-19-how-to-install-TAO-community-in-2024.md

 exit
 ```

-> [!IMPORTANT]
-> KEEP ATTENTION to the semicolon at the end of every command.
-In MySQL/MariaDB language, they are required.
+> **WARNING**: You must pay close attention to the semicolon at the end of every command.
+In MySQL/MariaDB, they are required.

 ### Apache2 configuration

 Using the editor of your choice, you will need to configure the *ServerName* as well as the directory you are installing TAO in.
-If you are using virtual hosts, you will need to follow the Apache instructions:
+If you are using virtual hosts, you will need to follow the [Apache instructions](https://httpd.apache.org):
 ```sh
 sudo nano /etc/apache2/apache2.conf
 ```